SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: Related Work

 \subsection{Learning-based Deployment Strategies}

-With the advent of AI, data-driven methods have become a dominant paradigm, evolving from traditional Deep Reinforcement Learning (DRL) to highly complex architectures.
-While DRL agents can learn policies for joint trajectory and power control~\cite{10666852}, recent works have adopted large-scale models.
-For instance, a Transformer-based framework was proposed in~\cite{10654340} to handle the dynamic topology of UAVs and CAVs, while collaborative RL schemes have been developed for sophisticated 3D tracking applications~\cite{10483540}.
+With the advent of AI, data-driven methods have become a dominant paradigm, evolving from traditional DRL to highly complex architectures.
+While DRL agents can learn policies for joint trajectory and power control~\cite{10666852}, more sophisticated \textit{Multi-Agent Reinforcement Learning} (MARL) frameworks have been developed to enhance stability in dynamic environments.
+A representative example is the ORCHID framework~\cite{2602.09994v1}, which introduces a \textit{Reset-and-Finetune} (R\&F) mechanism within the \textit{Multi-Agent Proximal Policy Optimization} (MAPPO) architecture to suppress gradient variance while utilizing a \textit{Ground Base Station} (GBS)-aware topology partitioning strategy to mitigate the exploration cold-start problem.

-Despite their promise, these learning-based approaches face fundamental challenges in emergency deployment.
-First, the training overhead is often prohibitive, requiring massive amounts of interaction data and hours of offline training.
-More critically, standard DRL architectures are constrained by a fixed state-action space, which forces the number of active UAVs ($K$) to be predetermined and invariant throughout the operation.
-Consequently, when the fleet size needs to change to accommodate varying traffic loads, these models typically fail to adapt without complex redesign or retraining.
-Furthermore, as highlighted in comprehensive surveys~\cite{10283826}, policies trained on one user topology often fail to generalize when the distribution changes.
-To address these limitations, our proposed SCOPE framework adopts a training-free, demand-driven strategy that naturally adjusts the required UAVs, ensuring both computational agility and effective coverage.

-In contrast, our proposed SCOPE framework utilizes computational geometry to derive deployment solutions directly without training.
-It offers distinct advantages in terms of computational speed $(O(N^2 \log N))$, deterministic convergence, and energy efficiency, providing a robust alternative for real-time ``snapshot'' deployment where training time is unavailable.
+While these advanced models are exceptionally powerful for continuous trajectory tracking and long-term network management, they face fundamental challenges in emergency, cold-start deployments where the post-disaster environment deviates significantly from pre-training datasets~\cite{10531095,Dulac2021Challenges}.
+Although a pre-trained DRL model offers rapid inference times, the drastic distribution shift in user topology and radio propagation caused by disasters often leads to catastrophic forgetting and severe policy degradation~\cite{lai2026stcl,2602.09994v1}.
+In such cases, adapting the model through fine-tuning or retraining is not only time-consuming but also lacks guaranteed convergence within the critical initial minutes of a rescue operation~\cite{10531095}.
+To complement these learning-based strategies, our proposed SCOPE framework adopts a training-free, demand-driven approach tailored for this immediate deployment phase.
+By utilizing computational geometry to derive snapshot deployment solutions directly without any historical dependency~\cite{10423082}, SCOPE provides both computational agility and deterministic performance, serving as a robust baseline for real-time missions where the overhead and uncertainty of retraining are unacceptable.